A simple, flexible method for timing cross-calibration of space missions: Example of re-fitted timing model

 \section{Example of re-fitted timing model}

-We report below the result of \texttt{model\_200.compare(model\_430)} in PINT, where \texttt{model\_200} is the original JBE model from the CGRO solution, and the \texttt{model\_430} is the result of the re-fitting of the model using the position and ephemeris used to barycenter the data, following the procedure in Section~\ref{sec:jpleph}.
+We report below the result of \texttt{model\_200.compare(model\_405)} in PINT, where \texttt{model\_200} is the original JBE model from the CGRO solution, closest to the start of the observation (MJD 55427.9964794566), and the \texttt{model\_405} is the result of the re-fitting of the model using the position and ephemeris used to barycenter the data, following the procedure in Section~\ref{sec:jpleph}.
 The parameters marked with asterisks are those that were fitted, while the others were kept fixed to the values in the original JBE model.
-The apparent large differences in F0, F1, and F2 (compared to the quoted uncertainties) are due to the very low scatter of simulated data compared to the deviations produced by the different reference frames and ephemerides.
-TZRMJD was fixed to a TOA close to the middle of the observation span.
+The apparent large differences in F0, F1, and F2 (compared to the quoted uncertainties) are due to the very low scatter of simulated data (see the model TRES) compared to the deviations produced by the different reference frames and ephemerides.
+TZRMJD was fixed to a TOA close to PEPOCH.

 \begingroup \fontsize{8pt}{8pt}\selectfont

 \endgroup